Atomic scale structure and dynamical properties of (TeO$_2$)$_{1-x}$-(Na$_2$O)$_{x}$ glasses through first-principles modeling and XRD measurements: Results and discussion

 \subsubsection{Pair distribution function analysis}

 The computed X-ray PDFs are compared to their experimental counterparts as shown in Fig.[\ref{fig3}].
 Over the entire real space range, we remark that the obtained computed PDFs reproduce the main features of the measured ones.
 The first peak, located at around 1.9 {\AA} is well defined, intense and narrow and corresponds to Te-O average bond length.
 We note that the calculated first peak is shifted towards larger $r$ distances by $\approx$ 0.1 {\AA} in comparison to its experimental counterpart.
 This displacement can be ascribed to the GGA functional's tendency to overestimate bond lengths \cite{hinuma2017comparison, csonka2009assessing, he2014accuracy}.
+Such an overestimation can be corrected by resorting to hybrid exchange and correlation functionals such as PBE0 that showed better performances than PBE functional \cite{kassem2020chemical,matsushita2011comparative,linnera2017ab, raghvender2022structure}.
 More importantly, the first peak of both experimental and calculated PDFs moves towards smaller $r$, together with an increase of the peak maximum, as increasing \ch{Na2O} concentration.

 At slightly larger distances, we observe a collection of low intensity peaks at $\approx$ 2.1–2.4 {\AA}, a distance range consistent with \ch{Na–O} bond lengths found in many crystalline oxide compounds \cite{gagne2016bond}.
 The intensity of these peaks increases as with increasing \ch{Na2O} concentration.
-The next two intense peaks located at 3.5 {\AA} and 4.3 {\AA} are boarder.
-In the case of pure \ch{TeO2}, these peaks were assigned to Te-Te distances in Te-O-Te bridges and Te${--}$Te occurring at spacial proximity, but not sharing chemical bonds, respectively \cite{raghvender2022structure}.
-We find that the peak located at around 4.3 {\AA}, transforms into a shoulder and looses its intensity, when increasing the \ch{Na2O} concentration.
-At larger distances, both calculated and experimental PDFs show a broad and damped peaks reflecting the absence of long range order in the glasses.
+The next two intense peaks located at 3.5 {\AA} and 4.3 {\AA} are broader.
+In the case of pure \ch{TeO2}, these peaks were assigned to Te-Te distances in Te-O-Te bridges and Te${--}$Te occurring at spatial proximity, but not sharing chemical bonds, respectively \cite{raghvender2022structure}.
+We find that the peak located at around 4.3 {\AA}, transforms into a shoulder and loses its intensity, when increasing the \ch{Na2O} concentration.
+At larger distances, both calculated and experimental PDFs show broad and damped peaks reflecting the absence of long range order in the glasses.

 Despite an overall good agreement between the calculated and the experimental PDFs, this $r$ range around 4.3 {\AA} in the PDF shows the largest discrepancies essentially due to the lack of a perfect description of the Te-Te correlations.
 In fact, it was recently shown in Ref.[\citenum{raghvender2022structure}] that an accurate FPMD modeling of Te-Te subnetwork, especially in pure \ch{TeO2}, is a challenging task and requires the use of hybrid exchange and correlation functionals.
 In this work, we limited our investigation to standard GGA based FPMD for two main reasons: first, although this level of theory cannot clearly separate the closest Te-Te distances involved or not in Te-O-Te bridges, it achieves an overall good reproduction of the network connectivity as reflected by the good match between experimental and calculated PDFs at distances larger than 5 {\AA}.
 Second, the addition of \ch{Na2O} to the pure \ch{TeO2} glass leads to substantial structural changes where the Te-Te subnetwork is dramatically altered, as it is demonstrated by the vanishing of the peak at 4.3 {\AA}.
 As such, the adopted GGA level of theory should thereby be sufficient for the analysis put forward in this study.